agile-lab-dev/witboost-python-scaffold/README.md

 poetry --version
 ```

-If you see something like `Poetry (version x.x.x)`, your install is ready to use!
+If you see something like `Poetry (version x.x.x)`, your installation is ready to use!

 Install the dependencies defined in `specific-provisioner/pyproject.toml`: